adshares/adshares-docs/protocol/impressions/user_browses.rst

 .. note::
     The above process can be repeated periodically in a loop that ensures that :ref:`Creatives <protocol-definitions-creative>` are swapped periodically within the same :ref:`Placement <protocol-definitions-placement>`.
-Such a loop aims to maximize utilization of :ref:`Placements <protocol-definitions-placement>` by displaying multiple :ref:`Creatives <protocol-definitions-creative>` sequentially within a single :ref:`Placements <protocol-definitions-placement>`.
+Such a loop aims to maximize utilization of :ref:`Placements <protocol-definitions-placement>` by displaying multiple :ref:`Creatives <protocol-definitions-creative>` sequentially to the same :ref:`User <protocol-definitions-user>` within a single :ref:`Placement <protocol-definitions-placement>`.

 Fetching Content for Creatives
 ------------------------------

-At this stage, metadata for all :ref:`Creatives <protocol-definitions-creative>` is already retrieved, but none of them is rendered, as :ref:`Supply-Side Agent <protocol-definitions-ssa>` has not fetched :ref:`Creative Content <protocol-definitions-creativecontent>` yet.
+At this stage, :ref:`Creative Metadata <protocol-definitions-creativemetadata>` is already retrieved, but none of the :ref:`Creatives <protocol-definitions-creative>` is actually rendered, as :ref:`Supply-Side Agent <protocol-definitions-ssa>` has not fetched :ref:`Creative Content <protocol-definitions-creativecontent>` yet.

 The following diagram presents the details of the workflow aimed at fetching :ref:`Creative Content <protocol-definitions-creativecontent>` for each :ref:`Creative <protocol-definitions-creative>`: